oroinc/documentation/user_guide/data_management_tags.rst

 Manage Tags
 -----------

-You can see all the tags available in the system and amount of times they were assigned to a record, in the Tags :ref:`grid <user-guide-ui-components-grids>`.
+You can see all the tags available in the system, as well as the amount of times they were assigned to a record, in the Tags :ref:`grid <user-guide-ui-components-grids>`.

 .. image:: ./img/data_management/tags/tags_from_grid.png

 |

-From the grid you can:
+From the grid, you can:

 - Get to the :ref:`Create form <user-guide-ui-components-create-pages>` of the tag: